oliverbaehler/helm-charts/CONTRIBUTING.md

 With these steps you can make a contribution:

   1. Fork this repository, develop and test your changes on that fork
-  2. All commits correspond to the requirements (See [Commits](#commits))
+  2. Commit changes
-  3. Submit a pull request from your fork to this project.
+  3. Submit a [pull request](#pull-requests) from your fork to this project.

 Before starting, go through the requirements below.